dxw/playbook/playbook.md

 1. People over process, to maintain our unique, small-company, culture.

-1. We are proud of what we do and our confident enough to talk about it.
+1. We are proud of what we do and are confident enough to talk about it.

 1. We manage expectations by taking responsibility for our work and communicating what we do and why.

 1. We _are_ the company values.

 ### Sales and marketing